AhmedShehab1/signal_equalizer/README.md

 # Signal Equalizer

-A web-based audio equalizer application with real-time visualization and multiple preset modes.
+A full-stack audio equalizer application with real-time visualization and multiple preset modes.

+## Architecture

+This is a monorepo containing:
+- **Frontend**: React + TypeScript + Vite web application
+- **Backend**: Python FastAPI server for audio processing (ready for future enhancements)

 ## Features